[UPDATED OCTOBER 2023 after the latest ICF changes]

 While being an ICF credentialed coach means you are held to a certain code of ethics and standards, it doesn’t necessarily limit your ability to coach uniquely.

 Most coaches play multiple roles.
 They often blend coaching with other responsibilities, such as managerial or leadership roles.
-External coaches with their own businesses often incorporate consulting, mentoring or training into their practice.
+External coaches with their businesses often incorporate consulting, mentoring or training into their practice.

 While pure coaching adheres to ICF competency standards, coaches in the real world frequently shift between roles based on the needs of their clients.
+Read more about what Life Coaching is and pure vs blended styles.

 Adapting and utilizing different approaches can enhance your communication, listening, and speaking skills as a coach.